All Episodes

 I had no fucking clue.

-I I all I've seen is that video.
+All I've seen is that video.

-I didn't even know he was a I didn't even know he was a dude.
+I didn't even know he was a, I didn't even know he was a dude.

-No, he's I'm well, I didn't mean dude, but like a person.
+Well, I didn't mean dude, but like a person.

-Yeah, it's a real person.
+Yeah, that's a real person.

-That's a unfair and he's an Andy Kaufman.
+And he's an Andy Kaufman.

 You think it's all a joke?